zacharytorricelli/CSC-307-Timer-Search/README.md

 1. Open a text file
 2. Create an array of 100 random numbers of values 0-99
 3. Output your array of numbers to your text file
-4. Apply the Selection Sort to your array of numbers
+4. Apply the Selection Sort, Insertion Sort, and Bubble Search to each of your array of numbers
 5. Output your array of numbers to your text file again
 6. Close your file